top of page

 2. Nervous System Regulation: Building Your Internal Anchor

 A physiological state cannot be thought out of.
-Thus, we will offer useful, somatic (body-based) techniques to help you control your nervous system in real time.
+Therefore, I provide practical, body-based techniques to help you regulate your nervous system in real time.

-Sensory Grounding: Easy exercises to perform when you are feeling overwhelmed at a meeting or at your desk to bring your mind back to the present and get out of panic.
+• Sensory Grounding: Simple exercises to perform when feeling overwhelmed can help bring your mind back to the present.

-Breathwork & Polyvagal Theory: Practice of consciously changing the parasympathetic mode of your nervous system by using your breath to come out of a state of panic (sympathetic) to safety (parasympathetic).
+• Breathwork & Polyvagal Theory: By consciously changing your breath, you can shift from a state of panic (sympathetic) to safety (parasympathetic).

 3. Trauma-Informed Coaching & NLP: Repatterning Your Mind

-In a trauma-informed approach, we re-code the software that runs your life with the use of Neuro-Linguistic Programming (NLP).
+In a trauma-informed approach, we re-code the software that runs your life using Neuro-Linguistic Programming (NLP).

-Trauma-Informed Principles: We are grounded in safety, collaboration, transparency, and empowerment.
-That you are the one who knows what it is like to be you, and I am the one who presents the mechanism and structure.
+• Trauma-Informed Principles: Our work is grounded in safety, collaboration, transparency, and empowerment.
+You know what it’s like to be you, and I provide the mechanisms and structure to support your journey.

 A Powerful Complementary Modality: Exploring Challenges Through Metaphor

-As part of my mission of delivering the most comprehensive and efficient tools to my clients, I always work with and refer to other global professionals.
-A notable example of such a person is Dale Turnbull, a Metaphors of Movement Trainer and Coach.
+As part of my commitment to delivering comprehensive tools to my clients, I collaborate with global professionals.
+One notable example is Dale Turnbull, a Metaphors of Movement Trainer and Coach.

 Scenario 1: Taming the Email Beast and Starting Daunting Tasks

-The New Way: You feel the sense of being overwhelmed coming up.
-You adopt a 30-second breathing method to manage your system.
-Then you use a systematic protocol of BRAIN that we have created: Batch, Respond, Archive, Incubate, Next-action.
-You apply an IEMT-based method to dissolve that wall of awfulness that surrounds a particular project in you, and it makes initiation smooth and smooth.
+• The New Way: You recognise the feeling of overwhelm.
+You adopt a 30-second breathing technique to manage your system.
+Then, you apply a systematic protocol we’ve created: Batch, Respond, Archive, Incubate, Next-action.
+Using an IEMT-based method, you dissolve the wall of dread surrounding a particular project, making task initiation smooth.

 Scenario 2: Navigating Difficult Conversations and Feedback

-The Old Way: You are constructively criticized by your manager.
-Your Rejection Sensitive Dysphoria (RSD) lashes, you experience a hot flash of embarrassment (fight/flight), you are either defensive or go numb (freeze).
+• The Old Way: Constructive criticism from your manager triggers Rejection Sensitive Dysphoria (RSD).
+You feel embarrassed (fight/flight), becoming defensive or going numb (freeze).
 The rest of your day is ruined.

-The New Way: You have worked on the nervous system to develop a sense of resilience.
-You re-framed feedback as data, not destiny, using NLP.
-By the time the criticism hits you, you have the first pang, yet your system of control enables you to be present.
-You are able to ask clarifying questions, develop a solution together, and walk out of the meeting not defeated.
+• The New Way: You’ve worked on your nervous system to build resilience.
+You reframe feedback as data, not destiny, using NLP.
+When criticism hits, you feel the first pang but remain present.
+You ask clarifying questions, collaborate on solutions, and leave the meeting empowered.

 Your Journey with Us: A Step-by-Step Partnership